exall-fresh/sentiment-analysis-using-transformers-and-fastapi/README.md

 🎯 **Sentiment Analysis Web Application**

+** Are you interested in knowing how customers feel about your brand based on their feedback ?"
+** "Well ofcourse using common sense"**
+**Now imagine 1 billion records of customer feedback!!**

-A production-ready sentiment analysis web application powered by FastAPI and Hugging Face Transformers.
+Hello everyone my name is **Patrick Exall Nyasulu** I present you a sentiment analysis web application powered by **FastAPI** and **Hugging Face Transformers**.
 This application provides real-time sentiment analysis through an intuitive web interface, supporting both direct text input and batch processing via CSV files.

 ✨ Features
 - Dual Input Methods